Belindaliang51/advanced_CSS_and_Sass/README.md

 Card section
 ----------------------------------
-Use perspective in CSS
+Use perspective define at the parent element
+    The lower the value the more dramatic the flip effect

+Card flip effect
-Set the backface-visibility property
+    set backside rotate to 180 degree as default setting Set the backface-visibility property
-Use the box-decoration-break
+Use the box-decoration-break to edit the subtitles for each card